 - Design your website using single-column layouts.

 Keep in mind that all mobile-optimized websites are mobile-friendly.
 But a majority of mobile-friendly websites are not mobile-optimized.
 Additionally, it is not a shrunken-down version of the desktop version.
 So, it needs to be designed specifically.
+Read more about responsive web design and branding.

 Which Is Better: Mobile-Friendly vs. Mobile-Optimized vs. Responsive Design?